The Italian flat tax regime: a paradise for mega-rich foreigners

 Who is it attractive for?

-Being able to replace the tax you would have to pay on all your foreign income with a one-off payment of 100,000 euros is undoubtedly a great attraction.
+Being able to replace the tax you would have to pay on all your foreign income with a one-off payment of 100,000 euros is undoubtedly a great attraction for all the mentioned profiles, that can reduce their taxation even on a 90%.

-Can I apply if I am not European?
+Can I apply to the Italian Flat tax regime if I am not European?

 This special regime has also been accompanied by an “Investment visa” to attract non-European high net worth individuals or sportsmen.